Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typewriter-effect-css.md

 </div>
 ```

-Then let's quickly add some basic styling so the text is centred:
+Then let's quickly add some basic styling, so the text is centered:

 ```css
 body {